S2E/s2e-old/docs/FAQ.rst

 5. Kill the paths that you are not interested in:

    * You may only want to explore error-free paths.
 For example, kill all those where library functions fail.
+   * You may only be interested error recovery code.
+In this case, kill all the paths in which no error occur.
    * Keep only the paths of interest.
-Write a custom plugin that probes the program's state to decide when to kill it.
+Write a custom plugin that probes the program's state to decide when to kill the path.
-   * If you exercise multiple entry points of a library (e.g., a device driver), it may make sense to choose only one successful state when an entry point exits and kill all the others.
+   * If you exercise multiple entry points of a library (e.g., a device driver), it may make sense to choose only one successful path when an entry point exits and kill all the others.
 Use the `StateManager <Plugins/StateManager.html>`_ plugin to suspend the execution of all paths that returned from a library function until one return succeeds.
    * Kill back-edges of polling loops using the `EdgeKiller <Plugins/EdgeKiller.html>`_ plugin.
+You can also use this plugin when execution enters some block of code (e.g., error recovery).

-6. Prioritize states according to a metric that makes sense for your problem.
+6. Prioritize paths according to a metric that makes sense for your problem.
    This may be done by writing a custom state searcher plugin.
 S2E comes with several examples of searchers that aim to maximize code coverage as fast as possible.